joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/enrich_customer_support/enrich_customer_support.md

-## Enrich Front Tickets
+## Enrich Customer Support
 ### Purpose

-Apply all the business rules needed to build an unified ticket vision on DW (Front Tickets model).
+Apply all the business rules needed to build an unified ticket vision on DW (Customer Support model).
 Each row of Call and Chat tables represent one task from a ticket.
 Each row in the Email table represents one ticket.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>